Alaina Reed Hall: Career

 Reed began her professional career in Philadelphia and off-Broadway productions.
 She was among the original cast members in the 1974 off-Broadway production of Sgt.
 Pepper's Lonely Hearts Club Band on the Road.
 Hall appeared in productions of Hair (Chicago in 1970 and the 1977 revival), Chicago, and Eubie!.

 In 1976, she won the role of Olivia on the children's series Sesame Street.
 Her character was a photographer and the younger sister of Gordon.
 In 1985, she starred in the Sesame Street movie Follow That Bird, reprising her role as Olivia.
 That same year, Hall co-starred on the sitcom 227.
 For a time, she traveled between New York City (where Sesame Street is taped) and Los Angeles (where 227 was taped).
 She left Sesame Street in 1988.

 After 227 ended in 1990, Hall appeared in guest roles on various TV shows, including Herman's Head and Blossom.
 She also provided the voice for animated characters on Where on Earth Is Carmen Sandiego?.
 In 1995, Hall co-starred on the short-lived WB sitcom Cleghorne!, starring Ellen Cleghorne.
 The following year, she appeared in the television film The Cherokee Kid.
 She also had recurring roles on Ally McBeal, Any Day Now, and ER.

 In addition to stage and television work, Hall also appeared in roles in feature films including Death Becomes Her (1992), Cruel Intentions (1999), and the 2007 independent feature I'm Through with White Girls (The Inevitable Undoing of Jay Brooks).

 Personal life

 She was married three times and had two children.

 Her first marriage was to Richard Cook, with whom she had two children.
 The marriage ended in divorce.

 In December 1988, Reed married actor Kevin Peter Hall.
 She met Hall when he was a guest performer on 227.
-Hall died in April 1991 of complications from AIDS-related pneumonia.
-Hall had contracted HIV after receiving a contaminated blood transfusion during surgery for injuries he sustained in a car accident a year prior.
+Kevin Hall died in April 1991.

-In 2008, Hall married Tamim Amini.
+In 2008, Alaina Hall married Tamim Amini.
 They were married until her death.

 Death

 Hall died of breast cancer at Saint John's Health Center in Santa Monica, California on December 17, 2009, at the age of 63.
 She was cremated, and her ashes were scattered into the Pacific Ocean according to her husband, Tamim Amini.
-No funeral services were planned.